EdLeckert/py-tmhi/README.md

-## T-Mobile Home Internet API Client
+# T-Mobile Home Internet API Client

 A python client for the T-Mobile Home Internet API.

-It was created for use by [ha-tmobilehome](https://github.com/EdLeckert/ha-tmobilehome), a Home Assistant integration.
+This package was developed for use by [ha-tmobilehome](https://github.com/EdLeckert/ha-tmobilehome), a Home Assistant integration.

 Tested against a Sercomm TMO-G4SE gateway, hardware version `R02` and software version `1.03.20`.